nparkhe83/Jenkins-Sonarqube-Docker-TF/Instructions/Cleanup-Instructions.md

 <details>

-<summary>Clean up resources created by Terraform</summary>
+<summary>Clean up resources created by Terraform only</summary>

 ```
 > cd terraform-config
 > terraform destroy --auto-approve
 ```

 This will not remove project and storage bucket created by the script.
-Thus there is no update required in defaults.
+Does not force creation of new GCP project and storage bucket used to store terraform state

 </details>